UB-Mannheim/ocromore/README.md

    + voter
         + path to db
         + parameter for combining the information from the ocr-files

 The parameter to perform the examples are set as default.
 So you can just run the following commands.

 At the current stage it is recommended to use PyCharm to perform the next steps.

 Parse files to db and do preprocessing:

     # All parameters can set in the to_db_reader config
     # set HOCR2SQL parse files to db
     # set POS parameter, to set the naming of db and tables
     # set PREPROCSSING (It is recommended to perform the preprocessing steps directly after parsing
     # but it is not necassary)

     $ python3 ./plt_charinfo.py

 Combine files and generate a accuracy report:

     # All parameters can set in the voter config
     # set DO_MSA_BEST to perform msa (not Textdistance) method
     # set DO_ISRI_VAL to generate a accuracy report

     $ python3 ./main_msa_ndist_charconf.py

-To perform a visual comparision:
+To perform a visual comparison:

     $ python3 ./result_visualization.py